Karmanetic/Advtools/README.md

 ### Mod availability
 - Pre-1.7 has poor and near zero mods to select from
 - OptiFine is no longer necessary on 1.7 (Angelica), 1.12 (Vintagium, see Modpacks for a compiled version) and 1.16+.
 If you play 1.16.5 or 1.18.2-1.20.6, consider using Embeddium instead (especially on forge)
 - Versions before 1.18 have optimizations, but they might be abandoned or less developed than their newer counterparts.
-Versions before 1.16 are especially at risk of being outdated.

-### Other mod-related notes
-- Neoforge on 1.20 does not natively support Sodium, you still need to use a fork (native support was added in 1.21)
+Versions before 1.16 are especially at risk of being outdated.on 1.20 does not natively support Sodium, you still need to use a fork (native support was added in 1.21)

 ## Resources / Documentation
 - Anything that isn't made by a specifically named company or a single developer is labeled as the "(resource name) Team" unless specified otherwise on their home page.